JoinCODED/WS-Flutter-M9-CRUD-With-API/03_Posting_Data/02_forms.md

 }
 ```

-Firstly, we need to create a global key that uniquely identifies the Form widget and allows validation of the form.
+2. Create a global key that uniquely identifies the Form widget and allows validation of the form.

 ```dart
 class AddBookFormState extends State<AddBookForm> {